matrix-org/matrix-spec-proposals/specification/modules/search.rst

 - ``content.name`` in ``m.room.name``
 - ``content.topic`` in ``m.room.topic``

+The search will *not* include rooms that are end to end encrypted.

 Security considerations
 -----------------------
 The server must only return results that the user has permission to see.